Economics at SMU

 The department has an active seminar series and organizes a symposium every semester during which faculty present ongoing research.

 An undergraduate education in economics was originally offered at SMU in 1915 through a joint economics/history department.
 The department contained two economics faculty members and offered eight courses.
-Today, undergraduates can choose from over 30 courses designed to lead to one of four degrees: the B.A., B.S., B.S. with Finance Applications, and B.S. with Systems Analysis.
+Today, undergraduates can choose from over 30 courses designed to lead to one of four degrees: the B.A., B.S., B.S. with Finance Applications, and B.S. with Management Information Systems.
 Currently, economics is the most popular undergraduate major in Dedman College, and indeed one of the most popular in the entire University.

 The Department of Economics is now offering a Master of Science in Applied Economics and Predictive Analytics (MSAEPA) degree.
 The MSAEPA is designed to help meet the burgeoning demand for analytics training on the part of business, government, and non-profits.
 This degree focuses on economic analysis, decision making, along with strong quantitative training, and brings additional skills not typically provided in analytics programs found in Statistics, Engineering, or Business programs.
 Please click here for more information.

 The SMU Department of Economics is pleased to welcome Dr. Atsushi Inoue as the Robert H. and Nancy Dedman Professor in Economics.